kptdev/kpt/docs/design-docs/08-package-variant.md

 instantiate the PackageVariant for a cluster, we want to inject the resource corresponding to the region in which the cluster exists.
-Thus, for each cluster we will create a PackageVariant resource pointing to the upstream package, but with injection selector values that are specific to the region for that cluster.
+Thus, for each cluster we will create a PackageVariant resource pointing to the upstream package, but with injection selector name values that are specific to the region for that cluster.

 It is important to realize that the name of the in-package resource and the in- cluster resource need not match.
 In fact, it would be an unusual coincidence if